San Diego Weather Tips

 Photo Credit: Flickr: moonjazz

 One of the main reasons that people move to San Diego is our year-round “perfect” weather.
 While it’s true that we do have a pretty stellar Mediterranean climate, the weather can actually vary greatly throughout the county.
 Knowing the typical weather patterns in various neighborhoods can help you decide what part of San Diego you’d most enjoy living in.

-Another thing that new San Diegans are always surprised about is that we do, in fact, have seasons!
-They may not be as dramatic as they are in other places, but our weather definitely does change throughout the year.
+Another thing that may surprise you is that San Diego does, in fact, have seasons!
+They may not be as dramatic as they are in other places, but San Diego's weather definitely changes throughout the year.
 One of our most noticeable seasonal patterns is “May Gray and June Gloom” - this is the time of year when the marine layer is the strongest.
 These months are the least sunny of the entire year.
 During May and June, we can have days when the sun doesn’t break through the clouds until late in the afternoon, especially the closer you get to the coast.

 If you’re a fan of fall foliage, don’t worry - you can still see leaves change here in San Diego!
 Some beautiful fall hikes are just a short drive north of the city in places like Julian and Fallbrook, and you can even watch the colors change in the city itself in Balboa Park and other green spaces.